curvenote/blog/content/blog/jupytercon-2023-takeaways.md

 \[Mike\]: In my field, psychology, analysis and writing are completely separate.
 It's at least two different programs (eg R studio and Word), two different frames of mind, two separate steps in your science workflow.
 And maybe two different people.

-When you write scientific papers in Jupyter though you weave together narrative, code, and figures all together in whatever order helps tell the story of your science.
-Seeing how [`jupyterlab-myst`](https://pypi.org/project/jupyterlab-myst/) works and how it was received from both Franklin’s MyST talk and [Steve’s lightning talk](#lightning-talk), this makes for much more engaging scientific articles, and a more seamless workflow for authors because you don’t have to context switch as much and you can do so much more from inside Jupyter Lab.
+When you start writing scientific papers in Jupyter though you can weave together narrative, code, and figures all together in whatever order helps tell the story of your science.
+Seeing how [`jupyterlab-myst`](https://pypi.org/project/jupyterlab-myst/) works and how it was received from both [Franklin’s MyST talk](#myst-talk) and [Steve’s lightning talk](#lightning-talk), this makes for much more engaging scientific articles, and a more seamless workflow for authors because you don’t have to context switch as much and you can do so much more from inside Jupyter Lab.

 ## It’s time for “lite”

-\[Styeve\]: [Jupyterlite](https://jupyterlite.readthedocs.io/en/latest/) generated a lot of excitement led by [a talk from Jeremy Tuloup](https://cfp.jupytercon.com/2023/talk/EU7HFP/) in the opening session.
+\[Steve\]: [Jupyterlite](https://jupyterlite.readthedocs.io/en/latest/) generated a lot of excitement led by [a talk from Jeremy Tuloup](https://cfp.jupytercon.com/2023/talk/EU7HFP/) in the opening session.
 JupyterLite provides an in-browser Jupyter experience backed by a Web Assembly (WASM) kernel which completely changes the equation for deploying interactive computing to the web — one that can dramatically improve accessibility and reduce costs of delivering computational articles resources to people.

 With big immediate use cases for the full JupyterLite experience in education and documentation, we also heard about the nascent [BinderLite project from Yuvi Panda](https://github.com/jupyterlite/repo2jupyterlite) and how [thebe](https://github.com/executablebooks/thebe) provides a headless JupyterLite server as a drop in library `thebe-lite`.
-[See thebe in action here](https://executablebooks.github.io/thebe).
+[See thebe in action here](https://executablebooks.github.io/thebe) and catch [Steve's thebe talk here](#thebe-talk).

+## Trust & know who you're getting your notebook from

+\[Steve\]: The two keynotes at the event were from Alyssa Goodman on the [Glupyer framework](https://jdaviz.readthedocs.io/en/latest/dev/ui_description.html) and some of the astronomical discoveries made possible by computational collaboration 💫 -- and from [Paul Romer](https://paulromer.net/) on Trust.

+Paul's talk really reasonated with me, not just because of the unique mathematical narrative style he used to go though some of the most complex concepts in math and cryptography, but also because it was a pull back the curtain moment on our current digital lives, reminding the audience of the enormously powerful tools for communication and security we have available to us, if only we know how to think about them and use them.

+Part of his talk covered digital signatures (including an in-depth review of elliptic-curve cryptography 🤯) and their use in establishing trust in digital assets.
+Thinking about the research publishing workflow -- signing content can validate soures of publication, revisions or reviews this potential in open and federated publishing is intruiging.

 ## When you write science for students, you do it better than when you write up the same study for journals